 3. Replace it If they're worried about going to bed without the dummy, give them something to cheer them up.
 A special teddy to cuddle or a new duvet cover can make bedtime more attractive.

 4. Bribe and praise If your child can get through one night without a dummy, tell them they can have a small present the next day.
 When this happens, praise them continually and build their confidence, tell them how clever they are and how proud you are of them.

-Do not back down.
-If your child manages one night dummy-free they can manage the next, and the next.
-So do not give in if they suddenly decides they want the dummy back.
-If you do, they'll lose confidence in his ability to do without it - and so will you.
+Try not to back down.
+If your child manages one night dummy-free they can manage the next, and the next, so do not give in if they suddenly decide they want the dummy back.
+If you do, they'll lose confidence in their ability to do without it - and so will you.